ChainSafe/lodestar/docs/pages/beacon-management/networking.md

 ## Data Transport (libp2p)

 Libp2p is a modular and extensible network stack that serves as the data transport layer below both gossipsub and ReqResp and facilitates the lower-level peer-to-peer communications.
-It provides a suite of protocols for various networking functionalities including peer discovery, content routing, and protocol multiplexing.
+It provides a suite of protocols for various networking functionalities including network transports, connection encryption and protocol multiplexing.
 Its modular design allows for the easy addition, replacement, or upgrading of protocols, ensuring an adaptable and evolving networking stack.

 Libp2p operates at the lower levels of the OSI model, particularly at the Transport and Network layers.
 Libp2p supports both TCP and UDP protocols for establishing connections and data transmission.
 Combined with libp2p's modular design it can integrate with various networking technologies to facilitating both routing and addressing.